cristian-rincon/drf-store/README.md

     api/token/refresh/      Renew time for JWT Token expired api/token/verify/       Verify if JTW Token is valid api/products/           List all products
+    api/products/new/       Create a product
+    api/product/<id>/       Get information of a product
     api/bills/              List all bills
+    api/bills/new/          Create a bill
+    api/bills/<id>/         Get information of a bill